Exabyte-io/documentation/docs/models/combinatorial-set-input.md

 ## Input files

-Input files contain template placeholders in place of the elements that are replaced and/or in place of the parameters that define lattice type.
+Input files contain template variables (eg. text similar to {{VAR}}) in place of the elements that are replaced and/or in place of the parameters that define aspects of the lattice.
 These are pseudopotential files which will be further processed by software and can not be run directly by a simulation engine (eg. Quantum ESPRESSO, VASP).

 !!! warning "Special sections of input files"
     Please note that `$something` and (`{{something}}`) are important for the proper operation of combinatorial sets.
 If altered, the calculation result may give unexpected results or fail.